PrestaShop/prestashop-specs/content/1.7/back-office/design/positions/transplant-a-module-listing.md

 ## Notifications and messages in the UI

 Once the form is filled and submitted with the empty input fields, the error message is prompted:<br>
 _This module cannot be loaded._

 Once the form is filled and submitted correctly, the success message is prompted:<br>
 _The module transplanted successfully to the hook._

 If the Exception value is typed incorrectly in form, the error is prompted:<br>
 _No valid value for field exceptions has been defined._

+If Exception value is typed with correct symbols, but is not found in the exceptions list, the error message is prompted:<br>
+_This module has already been transplanted to this hook. _

 If module, is already transplanted into certain hook, the error message is prompted:<br>
 _This module has already been transplanted to this hook._

 ## Multistore